-Our band name, Jetpack Syndrome, defines as, "A disorder we receive when we are constantly, blindly, and endlessly seeking out the next jetpack in an attempt to make us fly."
+Our band name, Jetpack Syndrome, defines as, "A disorder one receives when they are constantly, blindly, and endlessly seeking out jetpacks in an attempt to fly."

-Jetpacks, no matter how great some may seem, will never give you flight.
+Jetpacks, no matter how great some may seem, will never truly give you flight.

-Seek out your wings, and remember, we should all strive to never have Jetpack Syndrome."
+Seek out what gives you wings, and remember, we should all strive to never have Jetpack Syndrome."